Provider Datalab – Usage & Concepts

 Storage Secret

-This secret must include at least the access_key and access_secret.
+This secret must include at least AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 The endpoint and provider are defined in EnvironmentConfig.data.storage.

 Security and Access Policy